-Lea Learning outcomes Assessment criteria Portfolio reference Date 1 1 Communicate with others to establish productive work practices 1.1 Communicate in an appropriate manner with line management, colleagues and/or customers to ensure that work is carried out productively.
-1.2 Describe the different methods of communicating with line management, colleagues and customers.
+Learning outcomes Assessment criteria Evidence type Portfolio reference Date 1 Communicate with others to establish productive work 1.1 Communicate in an appropriate manner with line management, colleagues and/or customers to ensure that work is carried out productively. practices 1.2 1.3 1.4 1.2 Describe the different methods of communicating with line management, colleagues and customers.
 1.3 Describe how to use different methods of communication to ensure that the work carried out is productive.
 1.4 Communicate in an appropriate manner with line management, colleagues and/or customers to ensure that work is carried out productively.

-Lea Learning outcomes Assessment criteria Portfolio reference Date 2 Follow organisational 2.1 Interpret relevant information from organisational procedures in order to plan the sequence of work. procedures to plan the sequence of work 2.2 Plan the sequence of work, using appropriate resources, in accordance with organisational procedures to ensure work is completed productively. planned and carried out pro using resources for own allocating appropriate we organising the work sequences 2.3 Describe how organisational procedures are applied to ensure work is planned and carried out productively, in relation to: using resources for own and others' work requirements allocating appropriate work to employees organising the work sequence reducing carbon emissions.
+Learning outcomes Asses sment criteria Evidence type Portfolio reference Date 2 Follow organisational procedures to plan the sequence of work organisational 2.1 Interpret relevant information from organisational procedures in order to plan the sequence of work. the sequence of 2.2 Plan the sequence of work, using appropriate resources, in accordance with organisational procedures to ensure work is completed productively. planned and using allocation organ 2.3 Describe how organisational procedures are applied to ensure work is planned and carried out productively, in relation to: using resources for own and others' work requirements allocating appropriate work to employees organising the work sequence reducing carbon emissions.
 2.4 Describe how to contribute to zero/low carbon work outcomes within the built environment.

-Lea Learning outcomes sment criteria Evidence type Portfolio reference Date 3 Maintain relevant records in 3.1 Complete relevant documentation according to the occupation as required by the organisation. accordance with the organisational procedures 3.2 Describe how to complete and maintain documentation in accordance with organisational procedures, in relation to: job cards • worksheets material/resource lists time sheets.
+Lea arning outcomes Asses sment criteria Evidence type Portfolio reference Date 3 Maintain relevant records in 3.1 Complete relevant documentation according to the occupation as required by the organisation. accordance with the organisational procedures 3.2 Describe how to complete and maintain documentation in accordance with organisational procedures, in relation to: job cards worksheets material/resource lists • time sheets.
 3.3 Explain the reasons for ensuring documentation is completed clearly and within given timescales.

-Lea Learning outcomes Assessment criteria Portfolio reference Date wor rela Maintain good working relationships when conforming to conjunction with line management, colleagues, customer other relevant people involved in the work to maintain generationships.
-4.2 Apply the principles of equality and diversity and respect Carry out work productively, to the agreed specification, in conjunction with line management, colleagues, customers and/or other relevant people involved in the work to maintain good working relationships. productive working practices Apply the principles of equality and diversity and respect the needs of individuals when communicating and working with others.
+Learning outcomes Evidence type Portfolio reference Date Maintain good working relationships when conforming to 4.1 Carry out work productively, to the agreed specification, in conjunction with line management, colleagues, customers and/or other relevant people involved in the work to maintain good working relationships. productive working practices 4.2 Apply the principles of equality and diversity and respect the needs of individuals when communicating and working with others.
 4.3 Describe how to maintain good working relationships, in relation to: individuals customer and operative operative and line management own and other occupations.
 4.4 Describe why it is important to work effectively with line management, colleagues and customers.
 4.5 Describe how working relationships could have an effect on productive working.
 4.6 Describe how to apply principles of equality and diversity when communicating and working with others.